copypeyst/EditSS/PLAN.md

 Steps: (Only do 1 each time)
 1. In AndroidManifest.xml, declare intent filters for ACTION_VIEW and ACTION_EDIT with mimeType="image/*", and ensure the activity handles incoming ClipData for multi-image safety.
 2. Set android:exported="true" for all activities that include intent filters, to comply with Android 12 and newer manifest requirements.
-3. Implement runtime permission requests for Android 13+ using READ_MEDIA_IMAGES.
+3. Request READ_MEDIA_IMAGES only when importing images via Photo Picker or ACTION_OPEN_DOCUMENT.
+Do not request it for camera capture or internal editing workflows.
 Avoid requesting POST_NOTIFICATIONS unless the app explicitly sends notifications.
 4. For Android 10–12, rely on the MediaStore API without requesting legacy storage permissions.
 Never request WRITE_EXTERNAL_STORAGE or READ_EXTERNAL_STORAGE.
 5. When permissions are denied, display a non-blocking dialog: “Permission denied.
 Please allow access in Settings.” with a button linking to system settings via ACTION_APPLICATION_DETAILS_SETTINGS.
 6. Detect if permissions are revoked mid-session (e.g. via onResume) and prompt the user to reopen system settings to re-enable access before proceeding.
 7. Handle ACTION_VIEW and ACTION_EDIT intents on launch by checking the incoming Intent data URI and setting the editor state accordingly.
 8. Track each image’s origin using an enum with the following members: IMPORTED_READONLY, IMPORTED_WRITABLE, CAMERA_CAPTURED, and EDITED_INTERNAL.
-Each must store a boolean flag canOverwrite that reflects write permissions.
+IMPORTED_WRITABLE must only be assigned if the app has taken persistable URI permission and confirmed write access.
+Each origin must store a boolean flag canOverwrite that reflects write permissions.
 9. Define EDITED_INTERNAL to represent images created or saved by the app itself.
 Only show an Overwrite option if the image has a writable URI.
 10. If canOverwrite becomes false due to permission loss or URI revocation, disable Overwrite in the UI and default to SaveCopy to preserve data integrity.
 11. For Import, open the Android 13+ Photo Picker API.
 On older versions, use ACTION_OPEN_DOCUMENT with intent.addCategory(CATEGORY_OPENABLE) and type="image/*".
 12. Reject multi-image imports unless the app explicitly supports multiple ClipData items, to keep behavior predictable.
 13. For Camera capture, create a new writable URI in MediaStore.Images.Media.EXTERNAL_CONTENT_URI before launching the ACTION_IMAGE_CAPTURE intent.
 14. When decoding or loading large images (from import, camera, or disk), use BitmapFactory.Options.inSampleSize to downsample appropriately to the target display/working resolution to prevent out-of-memory errors.
-15. Ensure any imported bitmap used for editing is mutable: if the source bitmap is immutable, create a mutable copy (e.g., createBitmap(config, width, height) and draw the source into it) before performing edits.
+15. [REMOVED — merged into item 56]
 16. Implement an LRU in-memory bitmap/thumbnail cache to store decoded thumbnails and frequently-used bitmaps, exposing a simple get/put API so modules can load from cache first.
 17. Release and recycle temporary or unused Bitmaps when switching images or tools to avoid memory leaks; ensure references are nulled and Bitmap.recycle() is called where appropriate.
 18. Offload heavy image operations (e.g., applyFilter, adjustBrightness/contrast, big-blob encoding) to background threads using coroutines or an executor; synchronize results back to the UI thread for display.